xbb66kw/Collaborative-Trees-Ensemble/README.md

 This diagram visaully illustrates the interaction effect between X4 and X5 (i.e., `X[:, 3]` and `X[:, 4]`).
-Additionally, it indicates that the interaction component in the Friedman regression model is not particularly strong (blue features have relatively stronger additive effects on the response)
+Additionally, it indicates that the interaction component in the Friedman regression model is not particularly strong (blue features have relatively stronger additive effects on the response).

+For simulation experiments demonstrating strong interaction effects and additional details of the network diagram, please refer to the research paper.

 ## License